krisztian-hofstadter-tedor/jekyll-multiling/README.md

 5. SWOT;
 6. use the README.md file as your log;

-We will jump straight to nb 3.
+We will jump straight to nb 3 and focus on creating a website with a multilingual theme.

 ## 1. very basic website
 ### 1.1 Home page